fastly/fastly-magento/README.md

 FastlyCDN supports Magento Community Edition from version 1.7 and Magento Enterprise Edition from version 1.12 onwards.

-You need an account with [fastly.com](https://www.fastly.com/signup) which allows [uploading of custom VCL](https://docs.fastly.com/guides/vcl/uploading-custom-vcl).
-If you need professional services for setup your environment please contact fastly.com.
+You need an account with [fastly.com](https://www.fastly.com/signup).

 # 2. Installation